bonny/WordPress-Simple-History/readme.txt

 - Add action `simple_history/dropin/stats/before_content` that is fired inside the stats sidebar box, after the headline but before any content.
 - Move the "quickstats" text to the top of the stats sidebar box.
 - Rewrite main events GUI to use React and WordPress components.
 The previous implementation was using Backbone and was a bit outdated and hard to maintain.
 - The history/event feed now refreshes automatically when filters are modified.
+Just enter some text and the events will be filtered.
+Or add some filters and the events will be filtered.
+No need to press the "Search events" button.

 ### 4.17.0